manaralbader/MovieLens/PROJECT_BRIEF.md

 ourselves on Day 2 (a handful of rows) — a disclosed simplification, not a shortcut.

+Note on Day 4: this project uses **file-based streaming** (drip files into a watched folder), not Kafka, even though the course itself uses Kafka.
+The Structured Streaming concepts that matter (checkpointing, incremental reads, stop/restart recovery) are identical either way.
+Running an actual Kafka broker would add operational skill (topics, producer/consumer clients) that doesn't map onto understanding the lakehouse pattern this project exists to verify — a deliberate choice, not a gap.

 ## The 5-day plan

 | Day | Idea being verified | What gets built |